LukeAVanDrie/gateway-api-inference-extension/site-src/guides/epp-configuration/flags.md

 # EPP Configuration Flags

-This page documents selected configuration flags for the Endpoint Picker (EPP) binary.
-Most flags are self-explanatory via their `--help` descriptions; only flags with nuanced or non-obvious behavior are detailed here.
+This page documents specific configuration flags for the Endpoint Picker (EPP) binary.
+While most flags are self-explanatory via the `--help` output, the flags detailed below have nuanced behavior regarding discovery and backward compatibility.

-## --pool-namespace
+## Runtime Identity

+### `--pool-namespace`

 **Description:**
-Specifies the namespace of the InferencePool this Endpoint Picker is associated with.
+Specifies the Kubernetes namespace of the InferencePool managed by this EPP instance.

-**Resolution order:**
+**Resolution Order:**
-1. If `--pool-namespace` is set to a non-empty value, its value is used.
+The EPP determines its namespace using the following precedence:
+1.  **Flag:** Uses the value of `--pool-namespace` if explicitly set.
-2. If the flag is not set (i.e., left empty), the `NAMESPACE` environment variable is checked.
-If set, its value is used.
+2.  **Env:** Falls back to the `NAMESPACE` environment variable if the flag is omitted.
-3. If neither is set, the namespace defaults to `default`.

-This allows the EPP to automatically use the namespace it is running in (when the `NAMESPACE` env var is set via Kubernetes Downward API), without requiring explicit configuration.
-If you want to force the use of the default namespace, explicitly set `--pool-namespace=default`.
-If you want to use the environment variable or fallback, leave the flag unset or set it to an empty string.

-**Example manifest snippet to set the env var from pod metadata:**
+3.  **Default:** Defaults to `default` if neither are present.

+**Best Practice:**
+Leave this flag unset and inject the `NAMESPACE` environment variable via the Kubernetes Downward API.
+This allows the EPP to automatically discover its own namespace, making your deployment manifests portable across environments.

+**Example: Injecting Namespace via Downward API**

 ```yaml
 env: